Introduction

 Format description

-A format description is the manner in which the time crate knows how a value should be formatted and parsed.
-However, a format description is not a single type; it is instead represented by two internal traits (one for formatting and one for parsing) that are implemented by a number of types.
+A format description is not a single type; it is instead represented by two internal traits (one for formatting and one for parsing) that are implemented by a number of types.
 Currently, all types that implement one trait also implement the other, but this is not guaranteed.

 The following types currently implement both the Formattable and Parsable traits: